 Tip 4: Use a Bucket in the Shower

 Catch the cold water in a bucket while you wait for your shower to heat up!
 This water can be used to flush toilets or water plants.
 This is a year-round conservation tip but especially beneficial during the winter when it takes longer for your shower to heat up.

 Tip 5: Check for Leaks After the First Thaw

 Your pipes expand and contract with the temperature changes throughout the day.
 This means added stress to pipes which could result in a leak after winter.
 Along with insulating your pipes, have a professional check your lines for leaks after the chilly months!

 With these 6 simple tips you can conserve water this winter and prevent common winter plumbing problems.
-If you do find yourself in a bind or need additional help preparing your home this winter contact Superior Water & Air at 208-343-7683.
+If you do find yourself in a bind or need additional help preparing your home this winter, contact Superior Water and Air at 208-343-7683.